rootjatin/solidity-Begginer-programs/README.md

 # solidity-Begginer-programs
-these are my begginers program for solidity program
+these are my begginers program for solidity programming language for blockchain